Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

     ...
 ```

 > `vm.warp` is a cheat-code provided by Foundry: it forwards to a block with the specified timestamp.
+2, 7, 20 – these
+are block timestamps.

-The first swap is make at block with timestamp 1, the second one is made at timestamp 7, and the third one is made at
+The first swap is make at block with timestamp 2, the second one is made at timestamp 7, and the third one is made at
 timestamp 20.
 We can then read the observations:

 ```solidity